How to set up Facebook Pixel tracking

 6. Click Tag sequencing and make sure your code tag fires first before the event tag.

-Publishing and Verifying the Facebook Pixel
+Publishing and verifying the Meta Pixel

 1. Click the Submit button in the upper-right corner of Google Tag Manager.